mrc-ide/reestimate_covidIFR_analysis/README.md

 │   ├── 10-plot_delay_concept.R
 │   ├── 11-plot_seroday_concept.R
 |
-├── data                                 # DO NOT EDIT ANY FILES IN THIS DIRECTORY BY HAND │   ├── raw/
+├── data/                                 # DO NOT EDIT ANY FILES IN THIS DIRECTORY BY HAND │   ├── raw/
-│   ├── derived
+│   ├── derived/
-│   ├── simdat
+│   ├── simdat/
-│   ├── plot_aesthetics
+│   ├── plot_aesthetics/
 |
-├── drake_clst                            # Instructions for a slurm scheduler for resource allocation
+├── drake_clst/                          # Instructions for a slurm scheduler for resource allocation
 |
-├── reports                              # Reports for simulations and study-specific runs
+├── reports/                             # Reports for simulations and study-specific runs
 ├── reestimate_covidIFR_analysis.Rproj   # R-proj
 ├── run_nightly_workers.sh               # Workers for generating MCMCMC fits
 |
 ```

 ### Running the Code
 Users will first need to perform model fitting for each of the included studies and/or the simulation runs with code provided in the `analyses/ModFits/` and `analyse/SimWork/` directories, respectively.
-Individual "worker" scripts for models without and with seroconversion are available (you can send these out on a slurm cluster with the `run_nightly_workers.sh` scritp).
-From experience on a Linux-based cluster, these fits tooks approximately 24-32 hours.
+These age-based models depend on the [`COVIDCurve` Package(https://github.com/mrc-ide/COVIDCurve).
+Individual "worker" scripts for models without and with seroconversion are available (you can send these out on a slurm cluster with the `run_nightly_workers.sh` script).
+From experience on a Linux-based cluster, fits take approximately 8-32 hours to complete.

-After you have produced the model fits, you can run the rest of the analyses in sequential order 01-11 (script `00-convalescent_seroAbs_v2.R` contains data that is available upon request.
+After you have produced the model fits, you can run the rest of the analyses in sequential order 01-11 (script `00-convalescent_seroAbs_v2.R` relies on data that is available upon request.
 The needed parameter results are provided in the `results/prior_inputs` directory).